aws/aws-eks-best-practices/content/reliability/docs/dataplane.md

 - For non-CPU resources, configuring `requests`=`limits` provides the most predictable behavior.
 If `requests`!=`limits`, the container also has its [QOS](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#qos-classes) reduced from Guaranteed to Burstable making it more likely to be evicted in the event of [node pressure](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/).

-- For non-CPU resources, do not specify a limit that is much larger than request.
+- For non-CPU resources, do not specify a limit that is much larger than the request.
 The larger `limits` are configured relative to `requests`, the more likely nodes will be overcommitted leading to high chances of workload interruption.

-- Correctly sized requests are particularly important when using an autos-scaling solution like [Karpenter](/karpenter/) or [Cluster AutoScaler](/cluster-autoscaling).
+- Correctly sized requests are particularly important when using a node auto-scaling solution like [Karpenter](/karpenter/) or [Cluster AutoScaler](/cluster-autoscaling).
 These tools look at your workload requests to determine the number and size of nodes to be provisioned.
-If your requests are too small with larger limits, you may find your workloads being evicted or OOM killed if they have been tightly packed on a node.
+If your requests are too small with larger limits, you may find your workloads evicted or OOM killed if they have been tightly packed on a node.

 Determining resource requests can be difficult, but tools like the [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler) can help you 'right-size' the requests by observing container resource usage at runtime.